bojand/ghz/www/docs/usage.md

   -z, --duration=0             Duration of application to send requests.
 When duration is reached, application stops and exits.
 If duration is specified, n is ignored.
 Examples: -z 10s -z 3m.
   -x, --max-duration=0         Maximum duration of application to send requests with n setting respected.
 If duration is reached before n requests are completed, application stops and exits.
 Examples: -x 10s -x 3m.
       --duration-stop="close"  Specifies how duration stop is reported.
 Options are close, wait or ignore.
-      --connections=1          Number of connections to use.
-Concurrency is distributed evenly among all the connections.
-Default is 1.
   -d, --data=                  The call data as stringified JSON.
 If the value is '@' then the request contents are read from stdin.
   -D, --data-file=             File path for call data JSON file.
 Examples: /home/user/file.json or ./file.json.
   -b, --binary                 The call data comes as serialized binary message or multiple count-prefixed messages read from stdin.